KHISAMA/tersoff_mod2/README.md

 pair tersoff_mod2
 ==============

-_Hisama Kaoru, Ryo Yoshikawa, Ikuma Kohata_
+_Kaoru Hisama, Ryo Yoshikawa, Ikuma Kohata_

 LAMMPS implementation of the interatomic potential of C-Fe and C-Co system for single-walled carbon nanotube growth by CVD synthesis.